rndme/intraHTML/README.md

 # intraHTML
 ## makes HTML as easy to live-update as create

-#### incremental view updates using virtual-DOM DIFFs and live DOM patching
+#### fast incremental view updates using virtual-DOM DIFFs and live DOM patching

 ### Usage